2476327115/CS225-Final-project/README.md

 ## Timeline

-data acquisition and processing (due: 11.6)
+Data acquisition and processing (due: 11.6)

-design write openflight algorithms(due: 11.13)
+Design openflight algorithms and write all the preliminary code except the algorithm(due: 11.13)

+Write BFS and Dijkstra’s Algorithm(due: 11.20)

-write code completely(due: 11.27)
+Write Page Rank algorithm and other code completely(due: 11.27)

 Write descriptive README and final report(due: 12.4)